Skip to content

 There is no direct equivalent to a C "main".
 Instead, a Wasm module provides exported C functions that you can call from JavaScript/TypeScript.
 A Wasm module is more like a runtime loaded dynamic library.

-You're C/C++ code can be non-blocking or blocking.
-Blocking means that it "takes a long time" to return.
-For example, if you want to send mouse events to C code, have the code process them then return, this would be non-blocking.
-Alternately, if your C code is a big loop that never returns, that would be very blocking.
-You can use the twr-wasm class twrWasmModuleAsync to execute blocking code from JavaScript.
+twr-wasm supports C/C++ code that is either asynchronous (non-blocking) or syncronous (blocking).
+A CLI app is an example of typical blocking code.
+A CLI app typically blocks waiting for keyboard input (blocking means that it "takes a long time" to return).
+If your C code is a big loop that never returns, that would be very blocking.
+Alternately,if you send mouse events to C code, have the code process them then return, this would be non-blocking.
+You can use the twr-wasm class twrWasmModuleAsync to execute blocking code from JavaScript or twrWasmModule to integrate asynchronous C/C++ code.
 The example maze demonstrates both non-blocking and blocking C calls.

-Here are some examples of different types of C/C++ code:
+See the examples of different types of C/C++ apps.

 Steps to integrate C code with JavaScript code